flumedb/flumedb/README.md

 An observable is like an event meets a value. it's an changing value that you can observe.
 Events, promises, or streams are similar, but not quite the right choice here.

 Note, views are async.
-The main log my callback before the view is fully up to date, but if a read is made to a as yes unsynced view, it just waits for the view building to complete.
+The main log may callback before the view is fully up to date, but if a read is made to a as yes unsynced view, it just waits for the view building to complete.
 This may make the call take longer (applications should show a progress bar